 The representative of Accountability Lab Nigeria, Ms Omojo Adaji in her presentation charged everyone to view environmental stewardship as a collective responsibility as most human activities today have harmful effects on the environment as a result of our economic activities and day-to-day living.
 There is a limit to the natural resources available on the planet and we have to take responsibility for sustainable resource management.

 In her words, the DG of the Abuja Chamber of Commerce and Industry, Ms Akai highlighted the efforts of the private sector in complying with environmental regulations while suggesting policy recommendations to ease businesses in Nigeria.
 This is especially true as the gains made by better management and technology are still being outpaced by the environmental impacts of population and economic growth which is unsustainable.

-The private sector being the key driver of economies has a huge role to play in ensuring its activities have minimal impact on the environment.
+The private sector, being the key driver of economies, has a huge role to play in ensuring its activities have minimal impact on the environment.
 The balance in economic, social and environmental concerns was highlighted by The CEO of the NCIC.
-Mr Bankole emphasized the need to consider the economic implications of environmental and social concerns to ensure the actual sustainability of the ventures lest we pluge businesses into a plethora of problems.
+Mr Bankole emphasized the need to consider the economic implications of environmental and social concerns to ensure the actual sustainability of the ventures lest we plunge businesses into a plethora of problems.